SamZhang02/comp310-testers/README.md

 # COMP310 testers

-This is a public, unofficial repository for assignment tests for the Winter 2024 semester, COMP310 Operating Systems class from McGill University.
+This is a public, unofficial repository for student-made assignment tests for the Winter 2024 semester, COMP310 Operating Systems class from McGill University.

 ## How to navigate